Pablopabota/thingsboard.github.io/docs/samples/nettrartu-x/tutorial_rtu-x.md

     delay(t_log * 1000); // 10 seconds
 }
 ```

-1. Go to *"Script"*
-2. Import the script clicking *"Load"*.
 If you want to make your own script, you can see the [Nettra script user manual](http://wiki.nettra.tech/en/script).
 3. Compile and save the script in the RTU-X by clicking *"Compile & Apply"*.

 <div align="center">